 Eligibility for Repatriation Requests

-Every reasonable effort will be made to ensure that remains are transferred only to legitimate representatives of groups with the closest documented affiliation with those remains.
+Every reasonable effort will be made to ensure that remains are returned only to legitimate representatives of groups with the closest documented affiliation with those remains.

-2. Requests for culturally affiliated human remains, funerary objects, sacred objects, and cultural patrimony are acceptable from recognised First Nations groups and, as recommended by the Task Force on Museums and First Peoples.
+- Requests for culturally affiliated human remains, funerary objects, sacred objects, and cultural patrimony are acceptable from recognised First Nations groups, as recommended by the Task Force on Museums and First Peoples.

-3. Requests for the transfer of materials or collections legally owned by other individuals, groups or institutions can be made by their legal owners.
+- Requests for the return of materials or collections legally owned by other individuals, groups or institutions can be made by their legal owners.
 We recognise that concepts of ownership may vary, and so endorse a collaborative approach on a case-by-case basis to determine the most appropriate recipients of repatriated items.